kuoyehs/GolemAestheticAssessment/README.md

 [2] H. Talebi and P. Milanfar.
 Nima: Neural image assess- ment.
 TIP, 2018.
 3

 [3] E. Levina and P. Bickel, The earth movers distance is the Mallows distance: Some insights from statistics, in Com- puter Vision, 2001.
 ICCV 2001.
 Proceedings.
 Eighth IEEE International Conference on, vol. 2.
 IEEE, 2001, pp. 251256.
 6

+# 6. Future Work

+Federated Learning(Privacy Preserved Distributed Deep Learning) Blockchain + AI:
+ - Motivation: Privacy and Decentralization are the next big thing in the Tech field.
+EU announced GDPR.
+US announced Federal information privacy laws.
+Facebook was fined $US5 billion for Cambridge Analytica privacy violations.
+How to train the useful deep learning model without violate user's privacy will be very important.
+Golem Layer2 can definitedly play do federated learning and reward users who join training process with tokens.
+Gaming: Golem Neural Network Image Aesthetic Assessment can become a platform.
+Everyone can share good looking pictures on this platform.
+We can also issue NFT for the high score picture.
+We can also hold photography competition on the platform and reward participants using tokens.